Lewis-Matt/database-exercises/notes/jsp.md

 Code inside of <%-- --%> is treated as a comment and will not be rendered.

 ## Includes
-We can use the include directive to combine files together, or to include one file inside another.
+We can use the Include directive to combine files together, or to include one file inside another.
 This can be very useful for partial elements of your site that should be the same on every page, such as a navbar or footer.
 Imagine we have a directory named partials, and, inside this directory, a file named navbar.jsp with the following contents:

     <nav>
         This is My Navbar
     </nav>
-Instead of copy/pasting the navbar onto every page in our site, which is error-prone and difficult to update, we can use the include directive on the page that needs the navbar:
+Instead of copy/pasting the navbar onto every page in our site, which is error-prone and difficult to update, we can use the Include directive on the page that needs the navbar:

     <%@ page contentType="text/html;charset=UTF-8" language="java" %>
     <!doctype html>